mplavala/QIA-foundation-challenge-2024/README.rst

 .. note::
-    Edge nodes, like Alice and David, have one neighbor only, so either upstream or downstream are not applicable.
+    Edge nodes, like Alice and David, have one neighbor only, so for Alice downstream is not applicable and for David upstream is not applicable.
     The associated upstream or downstream properties like *up_socket* or *down_socket* will be *None* in that case.

 .. note::